The negative and positive values of cultural anthropology

 - By studying innovation as the dynamics of a culture

-change, anthropology has taught us much that has bearing on religious conversion.
+change, anthropology has taught us much that is relevant to religious conversion.
 Why do

 people change their traditional religion?
 Do they accept the new religion with the same meanings

 as those intended by the advocates?
 What are the motivations for such decisions?
 What factors

 suggest that people are ready for large-scale innovation change -- or, in other words, are